Learning how to use commas correctly is vital for proper punctuation and grammar.

 The structure and the meaning of a sentence can depend on the usage of commas.

-Let’s look at a very old, but useful classic example of how to eliminate confusion in your writing.
+Let’s look at a very old, but useful classic example of how to use commas to eliminate confusion in your writing.

 To my parents, Ayn Rand and God.